What is IGAP?

 We are seeking sites of tradition use areas and if anybody has any insight on locations, please call 907-826-5125.

-Check out our newest social media page solely for environmental news!
-We will be posting about our projects, questions for local input on future projects, timelines for events, and shellfish results.
-Look for us: @CTAenvironmental
+We will be posting about our projects, questions for local input on future projects, timelines for events, and shellfish results on our CTA media page.

 Tribal Members also have the opportunity for various recycling.
 Through our EPA Department you are able to recycle any paper, plastics, aluminum, small batteries, and even recycle larger electronics, which is held annually.